PayneLabs/camaleon-docker/README.md

 SECRET_KEY_BASE: a hallmark of Rails applications, this is needed by Rails for security purposes and should be generated using a random generator.
 The best way to generate this is with a OpenSSL: openssl rand -hex 64

 VIRTUAL_HOST: when using jwilder/nginx-proxy, this environment variable is used for generating the NGinX configuration.
 This should be your registered domain name.

+CAMA_VERSION: this variable is set in the Dockerfile, and should only be modified if you really want to change the version of Camaleon CMS you're using.
+Simply change the numberic value in the sed command.
+You generally won't need to worry about this.
 ```

 ### How to deploy this project to production on a VPS or Dedicated Server